SciML/NonlinearSolve.jl/docs/src/solvers/BracketingSolvers.md

 ### SimpleNonlinearSolve.jl

 These methods are automatically included as part of NonlinearSolve.jl.
-Though one can use SimpleNonlinearSolve.jl directly to decrease the dependencies and improve load time.
+Though, one can use SimpleNonlinearSolve.jl directly to decrease the dependencies and improve load time.

 - `Falsi`: A non-allocating regula falsi method